 - 1. While watching a TV channel, press \equiv LIST to open the Channel list. - 2.
 In any list, select the channel you want to lock. - 3.
-Press ₹ OPTIONS and select Lock channel.
+Press TOPTIONS and select Lock channel.
 In a channel list, a locked channel is marked with a lock 6.

-To unlock a channel, select the locked channel in the channel list.
-Press Prions and select Unlock channel.
+To unlock a channel, select the locked channel in the channel list, press TOPTIONS, then select Unlock channel.
 You will need to enter the Child lock code.